heyrahulrs/rahulrs0029/README.md

 ### Hi there 👋

 I'm Rahul.
-20 years old, learning iOS Developer.
+21 years old, learning iOS Developer.

-I'm currently working on my own app called [Timed](https://usetimed.com).
+I'm currently working on my app, [Timed](https://usetimed.com).
+Timed is an interval-based workout timer app for iPhone and Apple Watch.

 <!--
 **rahulrs0029/rahulrs0029** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.